Owenll66/Owenll66.github.io/_posts/2019-04-17-encryption.md

 ---
 layout: blog
-title: A simple encryption and decryption algorithm in python
+title: A Simple Encryption And Decryption Algorithm In Python
 description: A simple encryption and decryption algorithm in python is provided and available for download.

 author: owenll66
 ---

-# A simple encryption and decryption algorithm in python
+# A Simple Encryption And Decryption Algorithm In Python

 ## Background
 The idea of the code was inspired by a Google Code Jam competition question in